Noel Edmonds: I'm a Celebrity... Get Me Out of Here!

 In November 2018, Edmonds participated in the eighteenth series of I'm a Celebrity...Get Me Out of Here!.
 Edmonds' appearance fee of £600,000 made him the highest paid participant ever in the show's history up to that date.

-He was the first celebrity to leave the series when he was voted out on 30 November 2018.
+Edmonds was the first celebrity to leave the series when he was voted out on 30 November 2018.
 Many fans of the show were surprised by the departure, with Radio 1 Breakfast Show host Greg James described as "furious and sad".

 Business ventures

 Unique Group

 In 1985, Edmonds formed the Unique Group, which consisted of various operations.
 The Unique Broadcasting Company Media Group plc (UBCMG) was an independent producer of audio programming in the UK, supplying BBC and independent radio.
 Michael Peacock was an executive of the group between 1989 and 2005, and former Radio 1 controller Johnny Beerling joined the group following his departure from the network in 1993.
 It owned Classic Gold Digital before selling the stations back to GCap Media which merged them into the Gold network.
 Edmonds resigned as non-executive director of UBCMG in March 2006 as a direct result of the success of Deal or No Deal.
 As of 2006, Edmonds also had interests in Unique Motor Company, a producer of small off-road vehicles, including the Qpod.

 In July 2019, Edmonds agreed to a compensation deal with Lloyds Banking Group as a victim of the HBOS Reading branch fraud.
 He had claimed that bank staff had destroyed Unique Group.